When I started telling people I was going to Guatemala, I was surprised that the most frequently asked question is, “What’s on your packing list?”.

-I was determined to keep my packing list to something that would fit in a carry-on only.
+I was determined to keep my luggage to a carry-on packing list.
 As such, I second-guessed every item that I packed.
 I want to be prepared for everything, but on the flipside, I only want to carry it if I’ll actually use it.

 In Central America, the land of chicken buses and muddy roads, bringing a backpack instead of a suitcase is a no-brainer.
 However, I literally unpacked and re-packed between two different backpacks several times, trying to decide which to bring.
 The great debate was between an Osprey Ariel 65 and the eBags TLS Mother Lode Weekender Convertible Junior and in the end, my standard carry-on won.
 I’ll be traveling with my eBags backpack.

 Related Reading: Guatemala Public Transportation (Link opens in a new window) Public transportation in Guatemala is extremely cheap and it always produces great stories to be told.

 It’s just the right size, has plenty of organizational features, and fits comfortably in case I need to walk a ways to reach my destination.
 I wish it had a hip belt to take some of the weight off my shoulders, but I’ve yet to find the perfect bag.

 I’ll also be traveling with a separate laptop bag to carry my computer and a few other things I’ll need for my studies.

 As packed, the backpack measures about 19″ x 14″ x 9″ and weighs 21 pounds; the laptop bag is 16″ x 10″ x 5″.
 Technically, these items fall into a standard airline carry-on allowance (as one bag plus a personal item), though I didn’t pack for that intentionally.